SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 If you wanted to managed the settings centrally, you can also use the Spring Cloud Config Server (i.e. `AddConfigServer()`) instead of a local JSON file (i.e. `AddJsonFile()`) simply by putting the settings in a github repository and configuring the Config server to serve its configuration from that repository.

-##### 2.2.3 CloudFoundry
+##### 2.2.3 Cloud Foundry
-When you want to use Postgres on Cloud Foundry and you have installed a Postgres service, you can create and bind a instance of it to your application using the CloudFoundry CLI as follows:
+When you want to use Postgres on Cloud Foundry and you have installed a Postgres service, you can create and bind a instance of it to your application using the Cloud Foundry CLI as follows:

 ```
 > cf target -o myorg -s myspace